AgileVentures/av-static-website/source/blog_articles/2017-03-15-show-me-the-code.html.markdown

 > At this point this example is clearly getting a little bit strained.
 And in general, code like this is probably a smell.
 There are some programming languages in which it is perfectly normal to pass lots of lambdas into methods, but in Ruby we typically try to Wnd more object-oriented approaches to composing behavior.

 Now the connection between the two chunks of code is strained.
 In some ways I was just picking up on what looks like a similarity in some of the symbols in the two languages.
-Actually here what might like seem like a similarity is actually two different things.
+Actually here what might seem like a similarity is actually two different things.
 Elixir's `case` statement is using `->` to indicate the cases, whereas Ruby is using it to specify anonymous lambdas.
 That said, elements of case statements are perhaps best described as anonymous lambdas?
 Confused, well, let me transcribe the Elixir code into Ruby:

 ```rb